I am a keen traveler, and although Helsinki is not my hometown, I have come to think of it as such.

 The main department store is Stockmann (Aleksanterinkatu 52).
 Inside, you will find Finnish products, cafes and restaurants and a great deli and supermarket in the basement, as well as all the usual suspects.

-Walk around the Design district of Helsinki (a good place to start would be around Fredrikinkatu) in which you will see the old city and have a chance to check out what the local Finnish designers are up to.
+Walk around the Design District Helsinki (a good place to start would be around Fredrikinkatu) in which you will see the old city and have a chance to check out what the local Finnish designers are up to.
 From clothing to interior design, there should be something for every budget and taste.
 Don't forget the Moomin shop in Forum shopping center.

 4. Take a Swim or Sauna